marcostamburi/marcostamburi/README.md

 ## 👨‍💻 About Me

 I'm a junior web developer with a background in programming and experience in Full-Stack projects.
-I recently completed an Associate's Degree in Programming at the National Technological University (Rosario, Argentina), with the diploma currently in process.
+I recently completed an University degree in programming at the National Technological University (Rosario, Argentina), with the diploma currently in process.

 I stand out for my commitment, responsibility, and enthusiasm for learning and growing in collaborative work environments.
 I have a strong command of English, acquired through self-study, which allows me to work comfortably with technical documentation and professional communication.